Kenneth A. Ehrlich

 Career Highlights

-Lead counsel for $50+ million beach and dune restoration project in western Malibu
+Lead counsel for $50+ million beach and dune restoration project in western Malibu.

-Secured summary judgment for regional energy company in a federal class action alleging illegal retail motor fuel sales practices (reported at Law 360, July 22, 2013, In regarding Motor Fuel Temperature Sales Practices Litigation, Case No. 2:07-md-01840, U.S. District Court, Kansas)
+Secured summary judgment for regional energy company in a federal class action alleging illegal retail motor fuel sales practices (reported at Law 360, July 22, 2013, In Re Motor Fuel Temperature Sales Practices Litigation, Case No. 2:07-md-01840, U.S. District Court, Kansas)

 Co-lead counsel in major limestone mine enforcement and expansion project